jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 When a containerized Executor is run inside a Flow, under the hood Jina basically executes `docker run` with some extra arguments.

-This means that Jina assumes that what runs inside the `container` is the same as it would run in a regular OS process.
+This means that Jina assumes that what runs inside the `container` runs just like it would run in a regular OS process.
 Therefore, you need to make sure that the basic entrypoint of the `image` calls `jina executor` {ref}`CLI <../api/cli>` command.

 ```dockerfile